consenz-io/consensus-meter/README.md

 You can watch and interact with the consensus meter simulation using this link - https://simulation.consenz.io/
 # Tech Stack
-> ℹ️ The information below refers to the [main app](https://github.com/consenz-io/webapp).
+> The information below refers to the [main app](https://github.com/consenz-io/webapp).
 The simulation impleneted in this hackathon only uses a react frontend, for the purpose of demonstrating the consensus meter.

 ## Backend
 We are using PostgreSQL as our DB, [hasura](https://hasura.io) as our graphql API gateway.
 For the POC votes are saved in the database, but in the upcoming months we are going to implement on-chain voting (C1).
 We would use [Cardano DB Sync](https://docs.cardano.org/cardano-components/cardano-db-sync/about-db-sync) for synchronization between the blockchain and our DB.